wan-elmus/wan-elmus/README.md

 ## **Hey 👋 I'm Elmus Ismael**

 *Just like an Eskimo in an Igloo, I live in the Terminal, the shell my abode and bourne-again shell <bash> my religion :nerd_face:.
-I work on, and around Websites*
+I also work on, and around Websites*

 *I'm passionate about using technology to automate tasks and make my work more efficient.
 I enjoy working with mainly Bash, JavaScript, and C*